devopsdays/devopsdays-web/content/page/organizing.md

 ### Visibility

 With the dispersal of tech communities from Twitter, a lot of community events are struggling to reach people.
-If you’ve been in the organizing community for a while or came from not-tech like me, a lot of these following tips will be very familiar to you.
+If you’ve been in the organizing community for a while or come from outside the tech world like some of us, a lot of these following tips will be very familiar to you.

 - **Mailing Lists**:
   - Use your mailing list to announce ticket availability, early bird offers, agenda releases, and event countdowns.
 Keep emails informative and limit their frequency to maintain engagement.